-Meet college student who uses his music to battle the stigma surrounding HIV
+Meet the college student who uses his music to battle the stigma surrounding HIV

 Milan Khadka was just ten years old when he lost both his parents to HIV.
 “When I lost my parents, I used to feel so alone, like I didn’t have anyone in the world,” he says.
 “Whenever I saw other children getting love from others, I used to feel that I also might get that kind of love if I hadn’t lost my parents.”